-Mr Seeruttun: Mr Speaker, Sir, at the time when the EDB received that application for the Investment Certificate in May 2022, they carried out that due diligence exercise and based on that, the Certificate was issued.
+Mr Secruttun: Mr Speaker, Sir, at the time when the EDB received that application for the that, the Certificate was issued.
 So, at the level of the EDB, they have the mechanism in place to carry out the due diligence exercise.
 That is how it was carried out.